compgenomicslab/TreeProfiler/README.md

 ![heatmap_max_collapsed](https://github.com/dengzq1234/treeprofiler_gallery/blob/main/plot_heatmap_collapsed_max.jpeg?raw=true)

 ### Layouts for Taxonomic data
-If target tree was annotated with `--taxonomic_profiler` in previous `annotate` step successfully, now activate Taxonomic layout using `--taxonclade_layout` or `--taxonrectangular_layout` to visualize taxonomic classification.
+If target tree was annotated with `--taxonomic_profiler` in previous `annotate` step successfully, now activate Taxonomic layout using `--taxonclade_layout` or `--taxonrectangle_layout` to visualize taxonomic classification.
 All rank levels will be generated separately and users can switch each of them on/off.

 ```
 ## Annotate